dhdelaharpe/transcriptionTool/README.md

 - includes basic editing features (undo, redo, text formatting, numbering etc) + a restore feature to return to last saved state (uses localstorage to save the editor state) -> TODO: reload the audio file upon restore.
 - allows exporting the editor content as a DOCX file according to templates.

+###Footpedal support
+- uses a custom HID device to send commands to the application.
+- ensure permissions are set for the device in the system settings.
+- [node-hid](https://github.com/node-hid/node-hid/blob/master/README.md#linux-notes) describes how to set this up.
+- device used for testing, sends mouse events which interfere with the user, a naive workaround in place, is to identify the device and disable mouse input in a small window when hid data is received from the device

 ## Installation